 A Holbein Connection

 Through detailed examination of the materials and techniques used to produce this spectacular portrait, researchers were able to confirm its attribution.
-It was painted by English artist Cornelius Johnson.
+It was painted by the English artist Cornelius Johnson.

 More About Paintings Collections